 If you work without authorization and are caught, you and your dependents F status will be terminated and reported in the SEVIS database.
 It is illegal for employers to hire an F-1 visa holder without USCIS permission.
 The only exception to this law is work on-campus or work with prior authorization from USCIS.

 If you or your dependents work without authorization and are caught, you and their F status will be terminated and reported in the SEVIS database.
 You will need to prepare for departure immediately.
 Do not work without authorization!

 If you are interested in employment options, please review the information below and schedule an appointment with the International Admissions Coordinator to discuss.

 F-1 students who are maintaining status may engage in on-campus employment.
 Employment is limited to no more than 20 hours per week while school is in session.
 Students may work full-time during vacation periods as long as they have maintained status and they intend to register the following semester.

-To find out about institutional work-study positions that are available, you may contact Jennifer Pinckney in the Career and Employment Services Office at (843) 574-6119 for an appointment.
+To find out about institutional work-study positions that are available, you may contact Jennifer Pinckney in the Student Employment Services Office at (843) 574-6119 for an appointment.

 Prior to starting a position, please contact the International Admissions Coordinator for verification and authorization of on-campus employment.